gufett0/landmark-experiment/README.md

 ### Brief background notes
-The aim of this task is to evaluate the degree of bias while making a judgment on the length of two segments in a line bisected at different shift points.
+The aim of this task is to evaluate the degree of bias while making a judgment on the length of two segments in a line bisected at different points.
 The following is a graphical representation of the task sequence in one trial: the lines will stay on screen for a brief moment after which participants will give a response within 2 seconds.

 ![taskprocedure](https://user-images.githubusercontent.com/104091627/164989059-44f4b481-d0e3-48aa-b3ee-d0be6ecd4912.png)